Some packages with RC scripts start twice at bootup

 I'm trying to come up with a feasible way to detect this scenario and work around it.
 Ideas are welcome.

-#1 Updated by Jim Pingle almost 11 years ago
+Updated by Jim Pingle over 12 years ago

 I was able to at least get snort to behave better by changing its startup routine slightly:

 However, larger issue will take some more thought.